What is Eco-therapy and what are its benefits?

 If you feel like you’d like to develop your relationship with nature whilst having time for yourself and time to talk through what you need, what you want, and how to get it, get in touch .
-Price’s range from £100 for an hour, £260 for three hours or £450 for a six hour day of coaching and well-being time in nature.
+I charge £60 an hour.

 Now I’m off to walk the dog!

 You might want to try my free, online, on-line course Grounded Wisdom here.

 ‘She is persistently supportive and lives what she preaches’

 ‘Massively beneficial, professionally and personally, one of the best decision I’ve made’

 ‘Having been on been walking-coaching with Julie, I’ve created my perfect way of living and earning a living and taken immediate action to make it happen.’

 ‘Sometimes she’s funny, sometimes she challenges me – always I come away with new ideas and expanded horizons’